 Like any parent, I started to get irritated right away.
 My frustration was obvious with my raised tone and the harsh way I started speaking to her.

-In my mind, I wanted to be taught.
+In my mind, I wanted to be tough.
 I wanted to show my authority over her and let her know I’M the boss.

 I finally said “I’m gonna take away that phone if you don’t get up and start helping out” Her response included a big ole eye roll accompanied with a sigh.